ovace/art/how-to-learn.md

 A good method to search by ISBN.

-The ISBN is a unique identifier of a book in 10 charcters.
+The ISBN is a unique identifier of a book in 10 characters.

 You can find ISBNs on Amazon.

-For example for [this book](http://www.amazon.com/Calculus-James-Stewart/dp/0538497815) the isbn can be found at `ISBN-10: 0538497815`.
+For example for [this book](http://www.amazon.com/Calculus-James-Stewart/dp/0538497815) THE isbn can be found at `ISBN-10: 0538497815`.

 This way you can compare prices across many sites for the exact same book.